The ICSCREAM methodology: Identification of penalizing configurations in computer experiments using screening and metamodel -- Applications in thermal-hydraulics: Step 4: Application for the identification of penalizing configurations

+The conditional probabilities given by Eq.~(~\ref{eq:proba}) are, in practice, computed by intensive crude Monte Carlo Gp-based simulations with respect to the couple $\left( X_{92}, X_{94} \right)$ in IB-LOCA$_1$ and for each input of $\mathbf{X_{pen}}$ in IB-LOCA$_2$. \revB{Here, we use $2\times10^4$ Monte Carlo simulations to estimate each probability.
+Note that, for a target probability to be estimated close to $0.1$, such a budget corresponds to a coefficient of variation of $2\%$ approximately.
+Consequently, it is more than enough (especially considering the accuracy of the metamodel itself).
+The satisfactory accuracy of the estimated probabilities can also be verified by a convergence graph as the number of Monte Carlo Gp simulations increases.} The estimated probabilities are given in Figures~\ref{fig:IBLOCA1_cond_proba} and~\ref{fig:IBLOCA2_cond_proba}, respectively.

+For the IB-LOCA$_1$ use case, the analysis of conditional probabilities reveals the strong interaction of the two scenario inputs ($X_{92}$ and $X_{94}$) in the occurrence of critical configurations.
+The worst cases (i.e., where the probability reaches maximal values) correspond to medium values of both inputs.
+Conditionally to a given break size ($X_{92}$), the probability function according to the stopping time of primary pumps ($X_{94}$) has a bell shape that reaches its maximum value for a stopping time which decreases linearly as the break size increases.
+Note that the worst configuration is obtained for a break size equal to $3.57$ inches and a stopping time of the primary pumps of about $907.8$ seconds, which leads to a probability of exceeding the quantile $\widehat{q}_{0.9}=673.18^{\circ}$C estimated at $0.55$.
 These results can be enlightened by an analysis of the physical phenomenon.
 In a nutshell, the correlation between these two scenario inputs drives the degradation of the water inventory.
 The smaller the break size, the longer the pump will have to run for the same inventory degradation.
 As for the distinct left and right limits on the domain, they can also be explained.
-On the one hand, if $X_{127} <3.3$ inches, meaning that the break size is rather small, the water inventory does not degrade too much (whatever the primary pump does).
+On the one hand, if $X_{92} <3.3$ inches, meaning that the break size is rather small, the water inventory does not degrade too much (whatever the primary pump does).
 This leads to a slow LOCA which can be contained by the protection systems which have enough time to intervene (hence, the net border).
 On the other hand, when the break size increases too much, the break tends to be prevailing and reduces the impact of the stop time of the primary pumps (hence, the fading area).